-Chiropractic care is an essential part of a woman’s prenatal care.
+Chiropractic care is an essential part of a woman’s prenatal care both for treatment of body pains and to best prepare the pregnant person for birth.
 The most common physical complaint expectant mothers have during pregnancy is musculoskeletal pain.
-This is quite understandable considering the stress the body undergoes as our hormones cause significant ligament relaxation and our centre of gravity continuously changes with the growth of the rapidly developing fetus.
+This is quite understandable considering the stress the body undergoes as our hormones cause significant ligament relaxation and our centre of gravity continuously changes with the growth of the rapidly developing baby.

-Chiropractic adjustments throughout pregnancy can be very effective in alleviating the pain and discomfort of the added biomechanical stresses of pregnancy that often manifest as back pain, sciatica, upper back and neck pain, and headaches.
+Chiropractic adjustments throughout pregnancy can be very effective in alleviating the pain and discomfort associated with pregnancy such as back pain, sciatica, upper back and neck pain, and headaches.

-Not only is chiropractic relieving for the mom, but it can increase the comfort of the fetus as well.
-If imbalances exist in the pelvis, the unborn child’s environment can become confined or restricted, and may affect his/her ability to move around in his/her watery playground.
-Ultimately, this constraint can prevent the ideal positioning of the baby for birth.
-Some studies have actually shown that labour time is reduced in women under chiropractic care, most likely due to the reduction of pelvic and spinal restrictions and irritations.
+Not only is chiropractic relieving for the mom, but it can increase the comfort of the baby as well.
+If imbalances exist in the pelvis, the environment can become confined or restricted, and limit the baby’s ability to move into the correct position.
+Some studies have even shown that labour time is reduced in women under chiropractic care.

 Is it Safe?